Unstructured-IO/unstructured/README.md

 The `partition_text` function within `unstructured` can be used to parse simple text files into elements.

-`partition_text` accepts filenames, file-like object, raw text, and a list of string objects as input.
-The following four snippets are for parsing text files:
+`partition_text` accepts filenames, file-like object, and raw text as input.
+The following three snippets are for parsing text files:

 ```python
 from unstructured.partition.text import partition_text